h3rald/h3rald/contents/articles/hex.md

 - xml
 - json

 I hope that _lexical scoping_ in the _nice to have_ made you chuckle.
-I know it would be bad, but _technically_ you wouldn't really need lexical scoping.
+I know it would be bad, but _technically_ you wouldn't really need lexical scoping, really, especially in case of a concatenative programming language where you don't necessarily need variables, global symbols would probably be OK.

+I decided to put this into practice when creating hex.
+And that's why, hex:

+- supports only integers, strings, and lists (quotations).
+It doesn't have floats or dictionaries, even.
+- it comes with 64 native symbol for basic stuff, and lets you define your own (global) symbols, to store data and also define the equivalent of functions.
+- _everything_ and I mean, literally everything from flow control to error handling, and I/O is done by applying symbols on the stack.